the Blog Papers of Dr. Michael Sakbani; Economics, Finance and Politics

 Over the past four decades, the world has forgotten about the old malady: inflation.
 That is because China and other developing countries learned how to export and attract developed country profit- seeking enterprises to locate therein in order to produce products at lower costs.
 The advantage of low cost was due to cheap labor as well as escaping international labor, environmental and public-health standards.
 This great transfer of jobs built an efficient global supply- chain.
 It brought down consumer prices, vastly increased company profits, created international economic dependence and equally plighted many old industrial areas in the US and Europe.
 The globalization of supply escaped national state control and the resultant uncontrolled international business greatly favored globalization participants and markedly contributed to severe income inequalities.
 This was globalization as we experienced it for the three decades since the nineties.

 The industrial globalization was also followed by a similar financial globalization which brought to the whole world the recession of 2008.
 The public treasuries paid out billions to save the financial system which caused the recession.
-And ironically, the financial system rewarded the guilty doers who scandalously escaped any accountability.
+And ironically, the financial system rewarded the guilty doers who scandalously escaped any accountability when it5 got iots hands on the public monery.

 In this apparent, but surface well-being, Central Banks did very well their job of keeping the economies growing but hardly thought about the impact of their quantitative expansion on their job of guarding against future inflation.
 And when the time came to act, they acted late, but with vengeance.